El pico: Plot

 Meanwhile, Paco's father wants to investigate who provided his son with drugs, while trying to locate Paco's whereabouts.
 He assigns Lieutenant Alcántara to the case.
 Alcántara uses rough methods to extract information from his sources.
 In this way, he comes to interrogate El Cojo and his wife.
 They have been police informants in the past and lead Alcántara to Urko, who tells about his and Paco's addiction and drug dealings.
 In spite of his political differences with Martín Aramendía, Torrecuadrada summons him, informing him about what has transpired with their sons.
 Urko tells his father that he thinks Paco might be hiding with Mikel.

 When Commander Torrecuadrada finally meets Mikel, he asks him to tell Paco that his mother is dying and that she wishes to see him.
 Paco returns home to be with his mother in her final moments.
 After the funeral, Paco, completely free from drugs, decides to stay with his father and two younger sisters.
 Soon Paco looks for Urko, who also has recovered from his addiction.
 The two friends rekindle their friendship and go back to visit Betty, who is still hooked on heroin.
 After having sex with her, they can't resist the temptation and begin to use drugs once again.
-To get the heroine they crave, Paco and Urko go to visit El Cojo.
+To get the heroin they crave, Paco and Urko go to visit El Cojo.
 Their plan is to rob him and take the money and drugs from him with the help of a gun Paco has stolen from his father.
 El Cojo is with his wife and their baby son.
 When assaulted, he opposes with violent resistance, and during the confrontation, Urko shoots him in the head.
 When Pilar yells out, Urko kills her too.

 Lieutenant Alcántara immediately suspects Paco and Urko as the culprits in the killing of El Cojo and his wife, based on the ballistics of the gun and the witnesses' descriptions.
 While defending his son, Torrecuadrada communicates his suspicions to Aramendía.
 Paco and Urko go to Betty's place, where Urko overdoses on the stolen heroin and dies.
 At the morgue, while Torrecuadrada and Aramendía discuss telling the truth about what they know, Paco arrives to see the body of his dead friend.
 He cries and apologizes to Aramendía.
 Paco's father takes him to a deserted road by the sea and asks him to give him the stolen gun and the drugs, throwing them away into the ocean.
 Now there is no evidence that can be used against Paco.